liamadoyle/US_Homicides/analysis/README.md

 # Analysis

-Above, I have attached both the .qmd (i.e., Quarto document) and .html files for the analyses conducted for this project.
-For those who have R and RStudio installed, the .qmd file can be examined to reproduce the analyses performed in the project.
-Otherwise, the .html file can be opened in any web browser to examine the code and output for the project.
+This folder contains the analysis files for the **US Homicides (1976-2024)** project.
+The analyses focus on exploring/visualizing the data and building a machine learning model to predict whether a homicide case will be solved.

+## File Descriptions
+- **`analysis.qmd`**: A Quarto document containing the full code and narrative for the analysis.
+This file is intended for those with R and RStudio installed who wish to reproduce or adapt the analysis.
+- **`analysis.html`**: A rendered HTML file of the Quarto document, viewable in any web browser.
+This is a static version of the analysis, including both code and output, for easy sharing.

+## Reproducibility
+### Requirements
+To reproduce the analysis:
+1. Install R (version 4.0 or higher) and RStudio.
+2. Install the necessary R packages listed in the `analysis.qmd` file.
+3. Open the `.qmd` file in RStudio and execute the code.

+### Viewing Only
+If you do not wish to reproduce the analysis, simply open the `.html` file in your web browser to explore the code, visualizations, and results.

+## Key Highlights
+The analysis includes:
+- **Exploratory Data Analysis (EDA)**: Visualizations and summaries of homicide data across time, demographics, and other features.
+- **Feature Selection**: Identification of important predictors for case solvability.
+- **Machine Learning**: A random forest model to predict case status (unsolved vs. solved).